cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 ---

+When describing code, we should avoid simply translating it literally because:
+- Other developers can already read the code and see what it does.
+- A literal description adds no extra insight to help others understand the purpose, logic, or context of the code.

-Describing code can be very challenging initially (even in one's first language).
-May I suggest using ChatGPT to find out how else code can be described?
-From time to time you may also learn some useful programming terms from ChatGPT.
+Describing code can be quite challenging at first (even in your native language).
+I suggest using ChatGPT to explore alternative ways to describe the code.
+Along the way, you might also pick up some useful programming terminology.

 --
 Why not practice "committing files one by one, on purpose, and for a reason"?